nouraa4/AI_LEAGUE/README.md

 - Python
 - Streamlit
-- YOLOv8m (for person detection)
+- YOLOv8m (for person detection to training the model)
-- Roboflow (for dataset and model training)
+- Roboflow (for dataset)
 - Kaggle (for training environment)

 ---